What are the open call dates?

 - the TWIN proposal must be at least supported by one Start-up/SME/Mid-cap

-- it can include a University/RTO/LE as second partner (LE=Large Enterprise)
+- it can include a University/RTO/LE as a second partner (LE=Large Enterprise)

 - only start-up/SME/mid-cap can receive cascade funding.